OlexSP/notes-mono/README.md

 # notes-mono
-mono backend application for making notes
+monolith backend application for the notes system